-Here’s the gist (our new favorite word) of the project.
+Here’s the gist of the project.
 Read a book, write a summary, decorate a bag with a scene from the book, place five items in the bag that represent something from the book, bring it to school, and present it to the rest of us!
 Awesome!

-The front of the bag should show an original kid-made scene from the book.
-This can be hand drawn and colored with markers or crayons, or have cut outs or other embellishments to decorate the front.
+The front of the bag should show an original student-made scene from the book.
+This can be hand drawn and colored with markers or crayons, or have cut-outs or other embellishments to decorate the front.
 It cannot be images that are printed from a computer!

-The sides of the bag can also be decorated if the kids wanted to do that.
+The sides of the bag can also be decorated if the students wanted to do that.

 Now, you cannot do all these presentations in one day!
 It just takes too long.
 We spread these out over a full week!

-Easy idea, wonderful way to share books, and it beats a regular book report, hands down!
+It’s an easy idea and a wonderful way to share books.
+It beats a regular written book report, hands down!
 Try it!